 Mitty offers many extracurricular activities for its students.
 There are over 40 active clubs on campus throughout the year.
 These clubs usually meet before, after, or during school.
-Students may organize additional clubs by recruiting a moderator, enlisting a roster of members, and receiving approval from the Director of Student Activities.
+Each year, as we return to school in the Fall, students may organize additional clubs by recruiting a moderator, completing a 'new club application', enlisting a roster of members, and receiving approval from the Director of Student Activities.

 These clubs are meant to serve as a way for students with common interests to gather, share experiences, and build community.
 Our club structure does not require or provide a means for students to miss academic school time for events.